 For those items that don’t fit in shelves, bins or baskets, use hooks and brackets.
 Tools like brooms, long-handled cleaning brushes, as well as foldable chairs can be hanged on the wall for safekeeping.
 Ceiling hooks on walls also work for hanging bikes.
 It won’t take you a lot of effort, plus it makes things easier to get and put away.
 This works best on plywood walls, where you can place hooks anywhere, but if you won’t be able to put them on plywood, then be sure to locate them at studs.

 5. Wall racks

 By just using two boards and a saw, you can make a garden tool rack for your shovel, hoe, rake and other similar long-handheld tools.
 You can also hold all of your screwdrivers into a DIY shelf using a piece of wood that is pre-drilled (so you can simply insert the shank) and is attached perpendicularly to a wall or to a side of a cabinet or shelf.

-The garage ceiling is a perfect spot for storing long, flat items you use sparingly, like ladders and seasonal sports gear such as skis.
+The garage ceiling is a perfect spot for storing long, flat items you use sparingly, like ladders and seasonal sports gear such as skis or the roller Christmas tree storage bag your artificial tree stays in most of the year.
 You can also put shelves or ceiling racks in there for rarely used items or other keepsakes.
 Just make sure that anything you hang from the ceiling doesn’t interfere with the garage door and has enough space from the roof of your vehicle to avoid scraping.
 Also, if you’re going to put heavy items in there, make sure the storage is study enough – you don’t want any bulky items to ruin your car roof.

 7. Store tools within your workbench